Bong Revilla: Involvement in the pork barrel scam

 After the 2013 elections, he was allegedly involved in the Priority Development Assistance Fund scam, along with Senate President Juan Ponce Enrile and Senator Jinggoy Estrada, contributing to entrepreneur Janet Lim-Napoles' bogus foundations.

 The Commission on Audit, in its two-year investigation released on August 16, 2013, reported on the questionable release of the Priority Development Assistance Fund by 12 senators, including Revilla, and 180 representatives of Congress.
 A month later, the National Bureau of Investigation filed plunder cases against Revilla, Enrile, and Estrada.

 On January 20, 2014, in his privilege speech to the Senate, he criticized the Aquino administration, revealing that he was talked to by the President along with then-Transportation and Communications Secretary Mar Roxas and Budget Secretary Florencio "Butch" Abad to convince him to convict the Chief Justice, Renato Corona.

 The Office of the Ombudsman, on April 1, 2014, found probable cause to indict Revilla, Enrile, Estrada, and Napoles with plunder, and filed plunder charges before the Sandiganbayan on June 6, 2014.

 On June 9, 2014, Revilla delivered a second privilege speech entitled "Salamat, Kaibigan", as charges were filed against him in the Sandiganbayan.
 On June 20, the Sandiganbayan issued a warrant of arrest against Revilla and more than 30 others.
 Revilla proceeded to the Sandiganbayan to surrender, and he chose to be detained at the PNP Custodial Center at Camp Crame, Quezon City.

 The Sandiganbayan suspended Revilla from public office and his senior aide Richard Cambe on August 4, 2014, for 90 days.
-Revilla's bank accounts were frozen in 2015 as a consequence of the alleged involvement in the scam.
+Revilla's bank accounts were frozen in 2015 as a consequence of his alleged involvement in the scam.

 His trial for plunder was rescheduled several times due to various motions filed by Revilla.
 The trial finally began on June 22, 2017.